kettanaito/react-advanced-form/docs/architecture/field-lifecycle.md

 `fieldRecord` Object passed as the [argument property](./argument-properties.md) is mutable, and changing the latter directly affects the Object of props at the registration point.
 Read more about this and other options in the `createField()` section of the documentation.

 ## Handling events
-Core part of the field lifecycle is its events handling.
+Core part of the field lifecycle is the events handling.
 By default, the next events are handled by the form automatically:

 * [`Field.props.onFocus`](../components/Field/callbacks/onFocus.md)
 * [`Field.props.onChange`](../components/Field/callbacks/onChange.md)